 |V8||33 minutes||8 minutes|

-The V10 Cyclone is Dyson’s most recent model.
-Key upgrades include a re-designed dust-emptying system that points directly into the bin, a larger dust capacity, and a small but handy rubber strip which allows you to lean the vacuum against a wall while cleaning.
+The V10 Cyclone represented a major redesign of the Dyson cordless, including a dust-emptying system that points directly into the bin, a larger bin capacity, and a small but handy rubber strip which allows you to lean the vacuum against a wall while cleaning.

 On the V7, V8 and V10 ranges, you’ll also get Dyson’s ‘hygienic bin-emptying’ feature, which helps to push dirt and debris out of the dust container.
 The V6 range is the only one that doesn’t have this.